MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/layout.md

 > [!NOTE]
 >
 > * Table analysis is not supported if the input file is XLSX.
-> * Starting with *2024-07-31-preview*, the bounding regions for figures and tables cover only the core content and exclude associated caption and footnotes.
+> * For *2024-11-30 (GA)*, the bounding regions for figures and tables cover only the core content and exclude associated caption and footnotes.

 #### [Sample code](#tab/sample-code)